Even though I won the genetic & cultural & socioeconomic lottery (except for being born female), I know what it is to be ugly.

 But something is different here.
 The tone.
 The way it entered me.
 Violently.

 The volume.
 In a public space.
 The indifference to who has heard.
 The age of the boys.
+The candidate running for the highest office of our nation.

 Though I’m not a grandmother yet, I feel a growing grandmotherly responsibility toward the world.
 Toward paying attention, particularly to the seeds of misogyny.
 Particularly among the young.